karledenstal/moonborn/README.md

 - MCM will show respect from each quest giver + total respect

 ## Feature list
-- Need to complete quests for all Companions in order to progress main quest
-  - Doing radiant quests gives respect from each questgiver
-  - Before Proving Honor (C01), you need 10 respect from both Aela & Farkas (20 total)
-  - Before doing The Silver Hand (C03), you need 20 respect from all questgivers (4 quests for Skjor, 4 quests for Vilkas, 2 from Farkas, 2 from Aela)
-  - Before Blood's Honor, you need 300 respect total.
-- Custom Follower Framework for each Companion with personal boosts
-  - Aela can transform to werewolf when you do, or when asked to
-  - Aela boosts:
-    - Pathfinder, 5% speed increase
-    - Eye of the Hunter, 5% critical chance (or bow damage)
-  - Farkas boosts:
-    - Strength of Ysgramor, 5% one handed/two handed damage
-    - Ice Brain, +10 speechcraft
-  - Vilkas boosts:
-    - Protection, 25+ Armor rating
-    - Brains over Brawn, 5% skill increase
-- New radiant quests
-  - Hunt the Beast
-    - Hunt a rogue werewolf (vague quest markers, new ability "Track")
-    - Given by Aela (spliced dialogue)
-    - Only given after Player is Harbinger
-  - Gather Materials
-    - Gather crafting materials for Eorlund Gray-mane
-    - Gather ingredients for potions
-    - Given by Farkas(spliced dialogue)
-  - New Recruit
-    - Find new recruits for the Companions
-    - Given by Vilkas (spliced dialogue)
-    - Only given after Player is Harbinger
-- Apply Skjors old Radiant quests
-  - Escaped Criminal applied to Vilkas
-  - Family Heirloom applied to Farkas
-- Aela Restored content included
-  - Aela can be shield sibling
-  - Pelt Collection + Hunterborn patch
-  - Chill out Aela
-- Companion leaders no longer wait around for you
-- Set new Ranks in the Companions
-  - Decided who becomes your right hand man/woman
-- Remove "Talk to Companion leaders for jobs" misc quest
-- Recruitment requirements
-  - Needs X amount of levels in certain schools to be a member
-  - If you're dragonborn (Dragon Rising quest completed), requirements are automatically met
-- If Dragon Rising quest is completed, alter Vilkas dialogue during recruitment phase.
-- Earn weekly gold as Harbinger
-- Turn Jorrvaskr into proper Mead Hall
-  - Use weekly earned gold for this
-- Offer guidance to Companions
-  - "I have some guidance for you..."
-    - "Let me show you something"
-    - "Let me tell you something"
-- Take more than one job at a time, if possible
-- Cancel radiant quests
-- Moving up in ranks should remove snarky comments
-  - Njada & Athis pissy comments fix
+- [ ] Need to complete quests for all Companions in order to progress main quest
+  - [ ] Doing radiant quests gives respect from each questgiver
+  - [ ] Before Proving Honor (C01), you need 10 respect from both Aela & Farkas (20 total)
+  - [ ] Before doing The Silver Hand (C03), you need 20 respect from all questgivers (4 quests for Skjor, 4 quests for Vilkas, 2 from Farkas, 2 from Aela)
+  - [ ] Before Blood's Honor, you need 300 respect total.
+- [ ] Custom Follower Framework for each Companion with personal boosts
+  - [ ] Aela can transform to werewolf when you do, or when asked to
+  - [ ] Aela boosts:
+    - [ ] Pathfinder, 5% speed increase
+    - [ ] Eye of the Hunter, 5% critical chance (or bow damage)
+  - [ ] Farkas boosts:
+    - [ ] Strength of Ysgramor, 5% one handed/two handed damage
+    - [ ] Ice Brain, +10 speechcraft
+  - [ ] Vilkas boosts:
+    - [ ] Protection, 25+ Armor rating
+    - [ ] Brains over Brawn, 5% skill increase
+- [ ] New radiant quests
+  - [ ] Hunt the Beast
+    - [ ] Hunt a rogue werewolf (vague quest markers, new ability "Track")
+    - [ ] Given by Aela (spliced dialogue)
+    - [ ] Only given after Player is Harbinger
+  - [ ] Gather Materials
+    - [ ] Gather crafting materials for Eorlund Gray-mane
+    - [ ] Gather ingredients for potions
+    - [ ] Given by Farkas(spliced dialogue)
+  - [ ] New Recruit
+    - [ ] Find new recruits for the Companions
+    - [ ] Given by Vilkas (spliced dialogue)
+    - [ ] Only given after Player is Harbinger
+- [ ] Apply Skjors old Radiant quests
+  - [ ] Escaped Criminal applied to Vilkas
+  - [ ] Family Heirloom applied to Farkas
+- [ ] Aela Restored content included
+  - [ ] Aela can be shield sibling
+  - [ ] Pelt Collection + Hunterborn patch
+  - [ ] Chill out Aela
+- [ ] Companion leaders no longer wait around for you
+- [ ] Set new Ranks in the Companions
+  - [ ] Decided who becomes your right hand man/woman
+- [ ] Remove "Talk to Companion leaders for jobs" misc quest
+- [ ] Recruitment requirements
+  - [ ] Needs X amount of levels in certain schools to be a member
+  - [ ] If you're dragonborn (Dragon Rising quest completed), requirements are automatically met
+- [ ] If Dragon Rising quest is completed, alter Vilkas dialogue during recruitment phase.
+- [ ] Earn weekly gold as Harbinger
+- [ ] Turn Jorrvaskr into proper Mead Hall
+- [ ] Offer guidance to Companions
+  - [ ] "I have some guidance for you..."
+    - [ ] "Let me show you something"
+    - [ ] "Let me tell you something"
+- [ ] Take more than one job at a time, if possible
+- [ ] Cancel radiant quests
+- [ ] Moving up in ranks should remove snarky comments
+  - [ ] Njada & Athis pissy comments fix